 We encourage all students to develop interests, friendships, commitments and connections beyond their school lives.
 However, for some students Preshil is quite simply not sufficiently focussed on competitive sport to satisfy their passion.

 The International Baccalaureate At Preshil

-Preshil is an authorised IB World School for the Middle Years Programme, and a candidate school* for the IB Diploma and Primary Years Programmes.
+Preshil is an authorised IB World School for the Middle Years and Diploma Programmes (Secondary School), and a candidate school* for the IB Primary Years Programme.